 This Gulf Coast event traditionally includes guided birding tours at Bon Secour National Wildlife Refuge in Alabama and Grand Bay National Wildlife Refuge in Mississippi.

 Thousands of sandhill cranes and snow geese overwinter at picturesque Bosque del Apache Refuge, about an hour’s drive south from Albuquerque.
 This famous bird fest celebrates the birds’ arrival and draws visitors from around the world.
 The festival, hosted by the Friends of Bosque del Apache Refuge, includes workshops, tours and wildlife photography lessons.

 Fall Flight Festival

 From 8 a.m. to noon each Sunday, visitors can take a self-guided tour of wetlands and bird habitat along a 4 ½-mile wildlife drive normally closed to the public.
 Volunteer roving naturalists are on hand with spotting scopes to help identify birds, including waterfowl, eagles and sandhill cranes.
 The annual festival is co-hosted by the Friends of Las Vegas Refuge.

 Forest City, MO

 Celebrate the annual Eagle Days at Loess Bluffs National Wildlife Refuge.
-Events include live eagle shows, staffed spotting scope stations, guided bus tours, exhibits, activities and videos.
-All events are free.
-See eagles, ducks, geese, and trumpeter swans on the refuge auto tour.
+Drive the auto tour route and visit interpretive and outreach stations.
+See eagles, ducks, geese, and trumpeter swans.